SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Market Structure Decomposition

 \section{Market Structure Decomposition}

-Suppose that the set of goods could be partitioned between a set of ``pricing assets'', which might be traded with any other asset, and a set of ``stocks'', which are only traded with one of the pricing assets.
+Suppose that the set of goods could be partitioned between a set of numeraires, which might be traded with any other asset, and a set of stocks, which are only traded with one of the pricing assets.

 Then \SPEEDEX{} could compute a batch equilibrium by first computing an equilibrium taking into account only trades between pricing assets, then computing an equilibrium exchange rate for every stock between the stock and its pricing asset, and finally combining the results.